rentry/rentry.github.io/about.md

 I am also a map geek, which inspired me to earn a graduate certificate in Geographic Information Science.
 As a result, I have experience in remote sensing, Python programming, and spatial analysis.

-In the past, I worked in the non-profit sector, primarily in watershed protection, restoration and education.
+In the past, I worked in the non-profit sector, primarily in watershed protection, restoration, and education.
 I remain committed to causes that promote watershed health and protection.

 Apart from these pursuits, I spend as much time as possible in the woods and around the campfire with my wife and two dogs.